How to ‘Put Your Child Up’ for Adoption: Support and Resources

 Give Yourself Time

 Most of all, allow yourself time.
-After placing your toddler for adoption, dealing with all your feelings will take time.
+After placing your child for adoption, dealing with all your feelings will take time.

 Remember, it’s a process.
 There isn’t an exact timetable for how long it takes to cope with your grief.
 Don’t minimize your feelings of grief and sadness.
 Over time, you’ll feel better and be able to move forward in your life.
 Being able to see your child and get updates on how they’re doing will be helpful and healing to you.

-We have experience helping women place their baby or child for adoption at any age, from newborn to seven years old.
+We have experience helping women explore their options when facing parenting challenges, including adoption placement for children from newborn to seven years old.
 With open adoption, you choose your child’s parents and stay in touch with your child in the future.

 Our Adoption Coordinators are here to help you.
-We can answer your questions about choosing adoption for your toddler.
+We can answer your questions about choosing adoption for your child.
 Just call or text Lifetime at 1-800-923-6784 to chat with a caring adoption professional.
-Remember that if you’re asking “can you give an older child up for adoption”, it’s not giving up, you just want the best for your child.

 Get Info Now